mercari/grpc-federation/docs/references.md

 ## (grpc.federation.message).def.call.error.ignore

 `ignore` ignore the error if the condition in the `if` field is `true` and `ignore` field is set to `true`.
-When an error is ignored, the returned response is always `null` value.
+When an error is ignored, the returned response is always empty value.
-If you want to return a response that is not `null`, please use `ignore_and_response` feature.
+If you want to return a response that is not empty, please use `ignore_and_response` feature.
 Therefore, `ignore` and `ignore_and_response` cannot be specified same.

 ### Example